 If you notice your dog is limping, seems lethargic, or won’t put weight on their paw, it’s time to investigate.
-Swollen paws are a common problem for dogs and can be caused by many different things, including injury, arthritis, or even just standing on their feet too long.
+Swollen paws are a common problem for dogs and can be caused by many things, including injury, arthritis, or even standing on their feet too long.

 Related read: The Best Orthopedic Dog Beds – Top Reviews